Outback, Rain Forest, and Reef

 Queensland and the Great Barrier Reef

-10 days.
+Days 11-20.
 Fly to the northern Queensland city of Cairns, and transfer to Port Douglas, our hub for exploring the Great Barrier Reef.
 Set out on a private boat for a two-day snorkeling adventure with marine biologists.
 Anchor at the outer reef and snorkel along brilliant fields of coral.
-Spot sea turtles, giant parrotfish, the harmless reef shark, and maybe even a migrating humpback whale.
-Discover the reef and gain insights from the marine biologists on board, and learn about the threats to this unique ecosystem and the efforts being made to protect it.
+Spot sea turtles, giant parrotfish, harmless reef sharks, and maybe even a migrating humpback whale.
+Gain insights about the reef from marine biologists on board, and learn about the threats to this unique ecosystem and the efforts being made to protect it.